visgl/loaders.gl/arrowjs/api-reference/column.md

 # Column

+> This documentation reflects Arrow JS v4.0.
+Needs to be updated for the new Arrow API in v9.0 +.

 An immutable column data structure consisting of a field (type metadata) and a chunked data array.

 ## Usage